leilaforouhi/daily-text-st/README.md

 Hello Day 1!
-This is my very first daily commi.
+This is my very first daily commit.